Bonnie J Roe

 Partner, New York

 Bonnie is the Chair of the American Bar Association’s Subcommittee on Small Business Issuers and is the author of the chapter on securities law opinions in the treatise, Legal Opinion Letters: A Comprehensive Guide to Opinion Letter Practice, edited by John M. Sterba.
 She frequently speaks and writes on securities law and corporate governance.
-She has been named one of New York’s Super Lawyers for securities & corporate finance each year since 2011.
+Super Lawyers has recognized Bonnie on its New York Metro Super Lawyers list for securities & corporate finance each year since 2011.

-Bonnie J. Roe leads the corporate securities practice at Cohen & Gresser and has over thirty years of experience as a corporate lawyer advising…
+Bonnie J. Roe leads the corporate securities practice at Cohen & Gresser and has over 30 years of experience as a corporate lawyer advising…

 Education